Incontinence urge, Erectile Dysfunction, Back Pain…

 - work

-90 days in and they can all disappear 😁
+90 days in, and they can all disappear 😁 because you will have formed a habit.

 Incontinence, urge, ED, Back-pain are improved, even eliminated by toning your body’s longest nerve first because it helps reset your fight or flight response.